rkyleg/scope/armadillo/doc/plugins.md

                 [[snippets]]
                     path=/home/username/scripts

-- **Preview** - a built in WebKit webbrowser for previwing html and markdown.
+- **Preview** - a built in WebKit webbrowser for previewing html and markdown.
 A file does not need to be saved to use the preview.

 - **PyQt Converter** - Convert Qt Designer ui files to python. *This plugin is not active by default*

+- **Scratchpad** - A simple textbox for temporarily storing text/code. *currently this is not saved when Armadillo closes*

 ## Select Active Plugins